 Alexander Postalian, MD, FSCAI

-Dr. Postalian is a cardiologist at the Texas Heart Institute, acting as a member of the teaching staff for the Institute’s cardiovascular disease training programs.
+Dr. Postalian is a cardiologist at the Texas Heart Institute, acting as a member of the teaching staff for the Institute’s cardiovascular disease training programs and as associate editor for the Texas Heart Institute Journal.
 Dr. Postalian specializes in coronary, peripheral vascular, and structural/valvular heart disease intervention.
 His specific clinical and research areas of interest include cardiovascular disease prevention – including complex lipid disorder management, state-of-the-art coronary intervention guided by intravascular imaging and flow assessment, next-day discharge transcatheter aortic valve replacement, and minimally invasive abdominal aortic aneurysm treatment.
 Dr. Postalian has completed board certification examinations in Cardiovascular Diseases, Interventional Cardiology, Echocardiography, Nuclear Cardiology, and Internal Medicine.
+He has been recognized as a Texas Superdoctors Rising Star and as a Houstonia Top Doctor.

 Dr. Postalian is a graduate of the Texas Heart Institute’s interventional and general cardiology fellowship training programs sponsored by Baylor College of Medicine.
 He was honored with the Tauber Award as the most outstanding graduating cardiology fellow.
 Prior to his cardiology fellowship, Dr. Postalian completed an internal medicine residency at The McGovern Medical School, University of Texas Health Science Center at Houston.
 During residency training, he was honored as the Outstanding Senior Resident of the Year, Outstanding Resident of the Year, and Outstanding Intern of the Year – being the only resident to have been recognized with these three awards in the recent history of the school.
 He consistently scored among the very highest in the nation in standardized testing during training, including obtaining the highest score compared with his nationwide peers on multiple occasions.